sillyjason/chatbot-cb-2/README.md

 Couchbase is a memory-first, performant NoSQL data platform providing services including kv, sql query, full-text & vector search, real-time analytics and mobile capabilities.
 You can build enterprise grade, scalable applications and innovate faster.

-This app is a simple build-up from the [Couchbase Documentation](https://docs.couchbase.com/cloud/vector-search/vector-search.html) on using Couchbase as vector storage, borrowing from the great [LangChain](https://www.langchain.com/) library.
+This app is a simple build-up from the [Couchbase Documentation](https://docs.couchbase.com/cloud/vector-search/vector-search.html) on using Couchbase as both a vector storage and serverless computing platform, borrowing from the great [LangChain](https://www.langchain.com/) library.
 This example is built with Capella, Couchbase's cloud data platform however the same examples works with Servers (version 7.6 or above) too.

+In this example we're building a MVP chatbot for internal product education for an insurance company with dummy data.
+Essentially you can build this for any company or any industry.

 **Set up**: